The Sydney Harbour Bridge was no different. This week is the 80th anniversary of its opening in March 1932.

 In 1916 the Legislative Assembly (lower state house) passed the Bill for the construction of a cantilever bridge.
 It was going to happen, at last.

-Of course we know that projects don't necessarily run smoothly.
+Of course projects don't necessarily run smoothly.
 In this case, the Legislative Council (upper state house) rejected the legislation on the grounds that money would be better used for the war effort.
 This setback did not deter Bradfield who developed the full specifications and scheme to finance the construction of a cantilever bridge.
 In 1921 he went on a research tour overseas which convinced him that tenders should be called for both cantilever and arch designs.

 In 1923 tenders were called for a cantilever or arch bridge.
 Twenty tenders were received from local companies and from abroad.
 In March 1924 the contract was given to the English firm Dorman Long & Co of Middlesbrough with a design for an arch bridge at a tender price of £4.2 million.
 The arch design was not only cheaper than the cantilever and suspension proposals, but had the advantage of greater rigidity.
 This would be important for the heavy traffic that the bridge was going to be carrying.